ndgsghdj/2024-Notes/Computing/Networking/Networking.md

 UDP uses time-sensitive transmissions.
 It speeds up transmissions by enabling the transfer of data before an agreement is provided by the receiving party.
 Basically 2fast4u.

+## ARP
+### What is ARP?
+Address Resolution Protocol (ARP) is a protocol or procedure that connects an ever-changing Internet Protocol (IP) address to a fixed physical machine address, also known as a media access control (MAC) address.

 # Transmission Mediums
 A **wired network** is a network of devices connected by a physical medium, such as cables.